 Subsurface reflectance R(0-) for all COASTlOOC sites is shown in Fig. 7, reflecting the fundamental differences in the bio-optical properties of the different areas visited.
 For example, due to enhanced CDOM absorption, reflectance in the blue part of the spectrum is generally low at the Baltic Sea sites, while it is higher in the Case-1 waters encountered in the Atlantic Ocean or the Mediterranean Sea.
-In the red and NIR, very high reflectance values are observed in the sediment rich waters of the North Sea or the English Channel.
+In the red and NIR, very high reflectance values are observed in the sediment-rich Case-2 waters of the North Sea and the English Channel.

-Sample profiles of the diffuse attenuation coefficient kEd(490) at a vertical resolution between 2.0 and 5.0 m are shown in Fig. 8 for two transition zones, each ranging from turbid waters close to the coast to clearer waters further offshore.
-Fig. 8A shows kEd(490) values along a transect taken in the Lion’s Gulf on 30.
+Sample profiles of the diffuse attenuation coefficient kEd(490) at a vertical resolution between 2.0 m close to the surface and 5.0 m underneath are shown in Fig. 8 for two transition zones ranging from turbid waters close to the coast to clearer waters offshore.
+Fig. 8A shows kEd(490) values along a transect taken in the Gulf of Lion on 30.
 Sept.
 1997 from site C4014 located ca. 5 km to the west of the mouth of the main Rhône branch (Grand Rhône) to site C4019 some 20 km further south in clear Mediterranean waters.
 While kEd(490) at the offshore sites C4017 to C4019 adopts low values between ca. 0.02 and 0.05 m-1 reflecting clear-water conditions, sites C4014 and C4015 are strongly influenced by the Rhône river plume, resulting in kEd(490) reaching values of up to 0.8 m-1 in the surface layer.
-The turbid Rhône freshwater is floating on top of much denser and clearer Mediterranean seawater, resulting in a strong stratification.
+The turbid Rhône freshwater is floating on top of denser and clearer Mediterranean seawater, resulting in a strong stratification.
 Fig. 8B shows a similar transect taken in the North Sea on 12.
 Sept.
-1998 extending from site C6063 close to the western shore of the island of Texel to site C6069 located ca. 22 km further west in the open North Sea.
-Again, there is a distance-to-coast-dependent decrease of kEd(490) values likely related to turbidity, from ca. 0.8 to 1.0 m-1 close to the coast down to values of ca. 0.2 to 0.3 m-1 offshore.
-In contrast to the transect in the Lion’s Gulf, there is no obvious stratification. kEd(490) values are rather homogeneous over the entire water column, pointing to effective mixing.
+1998 extending from site C6063 close to the western shore of Texel island to site C6069 located ca. 22 km further west in the open North Sea.
+Again, there is a distance-to-coast-dependent decrease of kEd(490) values likely related to reduced turbidity, from ca. 0.8 to 1.0 m-1 close to the coast down to values of ca. 0.2 to 0.3 m-1 offshore.
+In contrast to the transect in the Gulf of Lion, no obvious stratification is observed; kEd(490) values are rather homogeneously distributed over the entire water column, pointing to effective mixing.

 4.2 Co-variability across bio-optical measurements

 Few research papers have previously shown how optically significant components and AOPs/IOPs measured during the COASTLOOC missions co-varied (Ferrari2000, Ferrari2003, Babin2003, Babin2003a).
 In this section, a brief overview of selected pairwise relationships is presented.
-Figure 4 shows that total chlorophyll a co-varied with POC, and Fig. 9A shows that this relationship is highly variable across the areas.
+Total chlorophyll a co-varies with POC (Fig. 4) and the relationship was highly variable (Fig. 9A).
 Whereas the global Pearson’s correlation is 0.79 (n = 299), it ranged between 0.36 in the North Sea (n = 88) to 0.78 in the Adriatic Sea (n = 37) showing that optically significant components do not necessarily covary altogether.
-Likewise, the global Pearson’s correlation between aφ and total chlorophyll a (Fig. 9B) was relatively high (r = 0.9, n = 338).
+Likewise, the global Pearson’s correlation between aφ and total chlorophyll a (Fig. 9B) was relatively high (r = 0.90, n = 338).
 The lowest and highest correlations were observed in the North Sea (r = 0.69, n = 88) and the Adriatic Sea (r = 0.91, n = 38), respectively.
 POC concentration is well known to be an important driver of both IOPs and AOPs in aquatic ecosystems (Stramski2008, Cetinic2012).
 Unsurprisingly, positive correlations were observed between POC and kEd(443) (Fig. 9C, r = 0.81, n = 204) and bp(440) (Fig. 9D, r = 0.67, n = 165).